Redirect to Another Page in jQuery and Javascript

 Bonus: download a Free jQuery cheat sheet that will show you 20+ most important examples to learn in jQuery.

-Redirect to Another Page Using Javascript (Behaviour as Link)
+Redirection Using window.location.href() in Javascript (Behaviour as Link)

 The below example works as a link redirection.
-It gives you the same behavour as an anchor link work.
-Place any URL in the href part of the below code.
+It gives you the same behavior as an anchor link work.
+Place any URL in the window.location.href=" part of the below code.
 The redirection will not trigger until you press the button.

 Output